Water levels peaked last night; now falling

 Sandbags have been placed where necessary.

-Hoornse Dijk partially excavated due to gas leak
+Hoornse Dyke excavated due to gas leak

 Forecast for the coming days